xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 Alternatively, there is a shorter syntax but works slightly differently for
 boundary cases.
-Similar to java, `||` is a **short circuit evaluation operator**
+Similar to Java, `||` is a **short-circuit evaluation operator**
-which will stop evaluation once we are able to determine a value (i.e. if the left
+which will stop evaluation once we are able to determine a value (i.e. if the
-hand side value is true, it will stop evaluation).
+left-hand side value is true, it will stop evaluation).

 ```javascript
 function test1(x) {